vCore420/vCoreUI/README.md

 **vCoreUI** is a modern, professional, and flexible CSS & JS design Libary for web interfaces.
 It includes design tokens, base styles & themes, reusable modular components, and advanced features for rapid, consistent web development.

-**Designed for my own portfolio abd projects for efficiency and consistency,  but can be used however you would like.
+**Designed for my own portfolio and projects for efficiency and consistency,  but can be used however you would like.
 Ideas and improvements are welcome — this is a work in progress!**

 ---